 The Amateur and the Professional-grade Tool

 When using professional-grade Japanese woodworking tools, there a few things you should keep in mind.
-The first thing is that, since their steel is harder than that found in tools intended for amateur use, you mustn’t use them to lever wood, chip concrete, or open paint cans.
-They are not sharpened screwdrivers stamped out in lots of thousands by peasant farmers in Guangzhou, but elite tools born to cut wood.
+The first thing is that, since their steel is harder than that found in tools intended for amateur use, you mustn’t use them to lever wood, open paint cans or shave concrete.
+They are not sharpened screwdrivers or extra-thick gasket scrapers stamped out in lots of thousands by peasant farmers in Guangzhou, but elite tools born to cut wood.
 They simply won’t tolerate such amateurish abuse.

 The second thing to keep in mind is that you need to develop the skills to sharpen and maintain them properly.
 This includes using flat sharpening stones and maintaining a proper bevel angle.
 Sharpening is the first, foremost, and most ancient woodworking skill, one that all true woodworkers must master.
 More details are available in our Sharpening Series of posts.